 It is always easier to build skills by tapping into a child’s interest.
 We have found many ways to use trains to create teachable moments.

 Some children can be very rigid when playing with trains.
 Just touching one of their trains may elicit squeals of protest.
 Come prepared with patience and humor.
 Sometimes it is easier to start with building the track.
 Take control of all the pieces and hand them over one by one while building.
 Once the track is made make positive statements like: “I know that you are so good at sharing.
 What train are you sharing with me?”
 Sometimes the child will still refuse to share.
 This is where persistence and a sense of humor are your best tools.
 Find ways to play with the train set without taking a train.
 Put blocks on the track to knock down.
 Keep trying to take a train.
 If/when you manage to hold on to a train for a while make sure to comment on how much fun you are having playing with trains.
+Don’t drive the child to frustration.
+It’s a dance if they are getting frustrated give in and then try again later.
+Anytime you get a turn celebrate with cheering and praise.
 With persistence, even the most rigid child will eventually share.

 You will need trains, colored blocks, and colored paper.